What does “mental health” mean to you?

-Asking questions about the patient’s view of the future, their hopes and goals, and the actions they were taking towards them.
+These questions ask about the patient’s view of the future, their hopes and goals, and the actions they were taking toward them.

 - Can you tell me about your hopes and dreams for the future?
-What feelings have you had recently about working towards those goals?
+What feelings have you had recently about working toward those goals?

 Relationships and belonging